Home » Curriculum » A Levels

 Why study A Level at CATS Cambridge?

-A levels are the classic British path into higher education and offer an excellent route to study at high ranking UK universities.
+A Levels are the classic British path into higher education and offer an excellent route to study at high-ranking UK universities.
 A levels are a highly regarded qualification, and can open the widest choice of UK universities.
+At CATS Cambridge, students can join Year 12 in both September and January to study for the A Level qualification.

 At CATS Cambridge, we identify the potential of every student and work with them to ensure they make the best progress they can make.”